Improving living conditions

 The specific case of Venezuelan migrants

 Even if you're just passing through, you're likely to be aware of the massive migration of Venezuelans to Peru.
 They are fleeing Nicolás Maduro's regime in search of new job opportunities.
-Figures are constantly changing, but by 2023 there will be around 1.5 million Venezuelans on Peruvian soil, making them the second-largest host country after Colombia.
-Less than half of them have a temporary residence permit, and therefore a work permit.
+Numbers are constantly changing, but by 2023 there were around 1.5 million Venezuelans on Peruvian soil, making them the second-largest host country after Colombia.
+Fewer than half have temporary residence permits, and therefore work permits.
 Many others are not legally registered.
 In the streets, many of them sell coffee, cakes and local dishes.
 Many also get on buses to ask for a handout.
-The majority work in the service sector: cab and VTC drivers, delivery services, catering, hotels, hair salons...
+The majority work in the service sector: cab and VTC drivers, delivery services, catering, hotels, hairdressing salons...
 They have a reputation for their unfailing friendliness and smiles.
 You may be able to detect a slightly different accent.
 But Peruvians don't always take kindly to cheap labor competing with them, not to mention an increase in street violence and muggings.
 More vulnerable, their daily lives are often very precarious, and they suffer abuses of all kinds due to the fragility of their situation.

 Since June 22, 2019, Peru has required a visa for Venezuelan citizens, which has considerably reduced the migratory flow, but the main border at Aguas Verdes, Tumbes, still receives many requests.